topcoder-platform/topcoder-x-processor/README.md

 npm start
 ```

-Run and configure the Ranger self-service tool
+Run and configure the Ragnar self-service tool

 ## Verification

 - properly config and run the `receiver` app.
 - properly config and run the `processor` app.
-- properly config and run the Ranger self service tool.
+- properly config and run the Ragnar self service tool.
 - create an issue in the repo, you can see the logs in `receiver` and `processor`, the `issue.created` event is generated.
 - update an issue in the repo, you can see the logs in `receiver` and `processor`, the `issue.updated` event is generated.
 - create a comment on an issue, you can see the logs in `receiver` and `processor`, the `comment.created` event is generated.